zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Traditional form:** The mystery, the transubstantiation **Creative form:** Making

-This is the core of the session—the actual making.
+This is the core of the session, the actual making.
 Here the liturgical container supports the deepest work.
 The threshold has been crossed, the invocation made, the offering given.
 Now the work can proceed.

 **Transformation conditions:**
 - Protected container (no interruptions)